-Karen Silverman is a leading attorney advising on emerging legal and governance issues arising from the business applications of AI and related technologies, as well as the antitrust regulatory aspects of strategic M&A transactions.
-She draws on more than 25 years of practice and management experience to help clients navigate complex transactions, global regulatory environments, antitrust litigation, and government enforcement matters.
+Karen Silverman retired from the partnership in March 2020.
+She has been a leading attorney advising on emerging legal and governance issues arising from the business applications of AI and related technologies, as well as the antitrust regulatory aspects of strategic M&A transactions.
+She has drawn on more than 25 years of practice and management experience to help clients navigate complex transactions, global regulatory environments, antitrust litigation, and government enforcement matters.

-Ms. Silverman advises technology, consumer products, media and entertainment, healthcare, and retail clients.
-She combines creative, strategic, and forward-looking insights to serve clients’ business objectives.
+Ms. Silverman advised technology, consumer products, media and entertainment, healthcare, and retail clients.
+She has combined creative, strategic, and forward-looking insights to serve clients’ business objectives.

-With a sophisticated understanding of deal-related antitrust issues and litigation, Ms. Silverman is well-positioned to address new legal trends for clients.
-She is leading Latham’s partnership with the World Economic Forum and its work on a Board Toolkit for Artificial Intelligence, and related thought leadership projects.
+With a sophisticated understanding of deal-related antitrust issues and litigation, Ms. Silverman effectively addressed new legal trends for clients.
+She led Latham’s partnership with the World Economic Forum and its work on a Board Toolkit for Artificial Intelligence, and related thought leadership projects.
 She has received a certificate in Artificial Intelligence: Implications for Business Strategy from MIT Sloan/MIT CSAIL.